PJalv/TwitchBG/README.md

    - Enter your Twitch client ID and client secret.
 2. Add the usernames of the Twitch and YouTube streamers you want to monitor:
    - Open the extension's options page.
    - Enter the usernames of the streamers, one per line.
-For YouTube streamers, use the format `v=USERNAME`.
+For YouTube streamers, use the format `v=VIDEO_ID`.
 3. The extension will automatically check the live statuses of the specified streamers every 17 seconds and update a tab with a multi-stream viewer URL if any streams are live.

 ## Code Overview